 - We hosted the first conference on climate change and hydropower licensing in 2010 where we brought together more than 75 climate scientists and representatives from FERC, resource agencies, industry representatives, and conservation groups to discuss the usefulness of current climate science in hydropower decision-making.

-The Coalition is made up of 150 member organizations of all shapes and sizes that hail from all corners of the nation.
-HRC is governed by a Steering Committee comprised of the following member organizations:
+The Coalition is made up of member organizations of all shapes and sizes that hail from all corners of the nation, and governed by a Steering Committee composed of the following member organizations:

 Alabama Rivers Alliance